 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
-First, a draft plan will be will be available at Town Hall for customers to view.
-A notice will be included in customer water bill notifying them of such.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Cofield's Town Council.
+First, a draft plan will be published in The Wilson Times and on the Town of Middlesex website.
+All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Middlesex's Town Council.